globocom/secDevLabs/owasp-top10-2021-apps/a6/cimentech/README.md

 <img src="images/attack4.png" align="center"/>

-By using [searchsploit](https://www.exploit-db.com/searchsploit), an attacker could also find this same result via a terminal.
+By using [searchsploit][searchsploit], an attacker could also find this same result via a terminal.
 To install it, simply type the following in your OSX terminal (keep in mind it might trigger your anti-virus software) :

 ```sh
 ⚠️ 'The next command will install several exploit codes in your system and many of them may trigger antiviruses alerts'